mkingsnorth/perspective_plotter_docs/docs/tools.rst

 ====================================================================
-Match Background Image
+Match Background
 ====================================================================

     .. image:: images/match_bg.gif
         :alt: Match BG Image

 .. warning::
-    This does alter the output dimensions when rendering an image.
+    This does alter the output dimensions when rendering an image or animation.

-The Add-On comes with a button that allows you to quickly set the viewport output's dimensions to the camera's background image.
+The Add-On comes with a button that allows you to quickly set the viewport output's dimensions to the camera's background image or movie.

     .. image:: images/match_bg_btn.jpg
         :alt: Open BG Image